-5. What is the current attitude of the government and of regulators to the use of blockchain technology in your jurisdiction?
+6. What is the current attitude of the government and of regulators to the use of blockchain technology in your jurisdiction?

 In general, the Russian government supports the use of new technologies.
 Among other things, it provides state funding for development of certain blockchain-based projects in various industries.
+The Central Bank is a keen supporter (see above).

-6. Are there any governmental or regulatory initiatives designed to facilitate or encourage the development and use of blockchain technology (for example, a regulatory sandbox)?
+7. Are there any governmental or regulatory initiatives designed to facilitate or encourage the development and use of blockchain technology (for example, a regulatory sandbox)?